laravel-sydney/laravel-sydney-website/readme.md

-# Build A blog in 30 minutes using Laravel
+# Build a blog using Laravel

-In this guide you will learn how to use the power of Laravel, Composer and Open Source to build the admin system for writing blogs in 30 minutes.
+In this guide you will learn how to use the power of Laravel, Composer and Open Source to build the admin system for writing blogs in roughly 30 minutes.

-We will be using a couple of noteworthy packages to make our job a lot easier, as well as some others which just make the job that little bit easier.
+We will be using a couple of noteworthy packages to make our job a lot easier.

 ##Step-by-step guide